helm/charts/stable/dokuwiki/README.md

 Persistent Volume Claims are used to keep the data across deployments.
 There is a [known issue](https://github.com/kubernetes/kubernetes/issues/39178) in Kubernetes Clusters with EBS in different availability zones.
 Ensure your cluster is configured properly to create Volumes in the same availability zone where the nodes are running.
 Kuberentes 1.12 solved this issue with the [Volume Binding Mode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode).

-See the [Configuration](#configuration) section to configure the PVC or to disable persistence.
+See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

 ## Upgrading

+### To 6.0.0

+Helm performs a lookup for the object based on its group (apps), version (v1), and kind (Deployment).
+Also known as its GroupVersionKind, or GVK.
+Changing the GVK is considered a compatibility breaker from Kubernetes' point of view, so you cannot "upgrade" those objects to the new GVK in-place.
+Earlier versions of Helm 3 did not perform the lookup correctly which has since been fixed to match the spec.

+In https://github.com/helm/charts/pull/17294 the `apiVersion` of the deployment resources was updated to `apps/v1` in tune with the api's deprecated, resulting in compatibility breakage.

+This major version signifies this change.

 ### To 3.0.0